 Oh my goodness, I’m so bad at this award thing.
-I was nominated for it practically EONS ago, but…. *hides*
+I was nominated for it practically EONS ago, but…. procrastination. *hides*

-HELP ME I HAVE NOTHING ELSE TO POST HELP I thought this was such an incredibly ingenious idea; it’s not like this quiz hasn’t done 1049290 times before.
+I love classifying readers according to their ice cream preferences.* Deeply philosophical stuff, really.
+It tells you so much about them.* HELP ME I HAVE NOTHING ELSE TO POST HELP I thought this was such an incredibly ingenious idea; it’s not like this quiz hasn’t done 1049290 times before.
 HELP ME I’M STUCK IN THE […]